Herbs have been used for thousands of years. They have been added to dishes used as perfumes, remedies and even as currency.

 The Ancient Sumerians used Thyme as an antiseptic as far back as 3000BC.
 The early Egyptians used it as part of the mummification process.
 Greeks used it for massage as an ingredient in bath oils, as incense, and for medicinal purposes.
 The Ancient Romans would bathe in water scented with thyme before going into battle.

-Each herb has a fantastic history and cultural background.
+The history of herbs and the cultural background of these plants is fascinating.
 Next time you use herbs in cooking, remember how important they were to our ancestors and the important role they have played in the evolution of civilisation.